Media | Congressman Steven Horsford

 Latest News

-WASHINGTON - Today, Congressman Steven Horsford (NV-04), issued the following statement after the Supreme Court issued a ruling in the
+WASHINGTON - Today, Congressman Steven Horsford (NV-04) issued the following statement after the election of Rep. Mike Johnson (LA-04) as Speaker of the House:

 Issues:Economy